defagos/defagos.github.io/_posts/2020-09-15-tvos_collection_part3.md

 # Part 3: A SwiftUI Collection Polishing

-In part 2 of this article series we implemented a first working collection view in SwiftUI, based on `UICollectionView`.
+In part 2 of this article series we implemented a first working collection view in SwiftUI, powered by `UICollectionView`.
 This implementation is promising but still has a few issues and shortcomings that we will address in this final article.

 ## Fixing Cell Frames

-When running our shelf example it appears that cells on screen have correct frames, while cells coming from screen edges don't:
+When running our shelf example cells initially on screen have correct frames, while cells merging from screen edges do not:

 ![SwiftUI CollectionView](/images/first_swiftui_collection.jpg)

-Having a look at `UICollectionViewCell` and `UIHostingController` view frames, the problem is found to be related to how SwiftUI assigns a frame to views, unexpectedly applying safe area insets when such a controller is used for simple view embedding.
+When inspected in the view debugger, `UICollectionViewCell` and `UIHostingController` view frames are fine, so the problem must be related to how SwiftUI assigns a frame to views contained in a `UIHostingController`.
+In fact, closer inspection of the applied frames reveals that the reduction in size is due to safe area insets being somehow applied.

-After searching for a bit, a [Stack Overflow thread](https://stackoverflow.com/questions/61552497/uitableviewheaderfooterview-with-swiftui-content-getting-automatic-safe-area-ins) proposes a workaround until `UIHostingController` itself provides an official API to disable this behavior.
-This workaround applies swizzling to all hosting view instances indiscriminately to ignore safe area insets, a serious issue for hosting controllers for which this behavior is actually desired (e.g. the `UIHostingController` containing the root SwiftUI view of the application, if any).
+A [Stack Overflow thread](https://stackoverflow.com/questions/61552497/uitableviewheaderfooterview-with-swiftui-content-getting-automatic-safe-area-ins) proposes a workaround for this issue until `UIHostingController` itself provides an official API to disable this behavior.
+This workaround applies swizzling to all hosting view instances indiscriminately, disabling safe area inset support entirely for all hosted SwiftUI views.

+This approach is too greedy and affects hosting controllers for which this behavior is actually legitimate and desired, for example `UIHostingController` hosting the SwiftUI root of a `UIApplication`.
+A more surgical approach than method swizzling is to use [dynamic subclassing](https://funwithobjc.tumblr.com/post/1482787069/dynamic-subclassing), the runtime hackery applied by key-value observing most notably.
+To sketch the idea briefly, consider we have an object of some class whose behavior we want to tweak:

+- First create a subclass of this class.
+- Add methods to the subcass (possibly calling a parent implementation if this makes sens).
+- Change the class of the object to the subclass.

-Instead of swizzling, we can provide the missing opt-in as an extension on `UIHostingController`, applied by dynamically subclassing the hosting view:
+In our case, we can provide the missing opt-in as an extension on `UIHostingController`, applied by dynamically changing the hosting view class with a subclass ignoring safe area insets:

 ```
 extension UIHostingController {